grafana/agent/docs/sources/static/configuration/integrations/cloudwatch-exporter-config.md

   # the following format: `custom_tag_{Key}`.
   custom_tags: [ <aws_tag> ]

+  # Optional: List of metric dimensions to query.
+Before querying metric values, the total list of metrics will be filtered to only those that contain exactly this list of dimensions.
+An empty or undefined list results in all dimension combinations being included.
+  dimension_name_requirements: [ <string> ]

   # Required: List of metric definitions to scrape.
   metrics: [ <metric> ]
 ```